hectorzambrano/TRRC-Injection-Packer-Depth-Compliance/README.md

 Use web driver to scrape RRC Online System.
 Open H-10 Annual Disposal/Injection Well Monitoring Report Query.
 Use UIC numbers from dataframe to search H-10 Records.
 Open most recent submitted H-10.
+Need to check status of H-10 (Processed vs Current).
 Get "17.
 Depth of Tubing Packer:"

 If packer depth is 100' above Top Injection Zone then the well is SWR 9 delinquent (injection/disposal into non-productive zone).